-If you understand these truths now, you may be a bit more sure-footed on your journey toward self-improvement.
+If you understand these truths now, you may be more sure-footed on your journey toward self-improvement.

 5 Hard Truths You Must Accept To Be Stronger

-1. You must face a major challenge in order to grow.
+1. You must face a major challenge to grow.

-Baby steps, anyone?
-But such challenges do NOT carry the fire power needed for us to truly transform and be stronger.
+But such challenges do NOT carry the firepower needed for us to truly transform and be stronger.

 2. You must lose your way to find your stronger self.

-When you are lost and no clear answers are forthcoming, you are forced to rely on three things: your inner resolve to persevere, whatever wits you still have left, and guidance from others.
+When you are lost, and no clear answers are forthcoming, you are forced to rely on your inner resolve to persevere, whatever wits you still have left, and guidance from others.

 3. You must let go of old beliefs and habits that no longer serve you.